 - William Paterson University of New Jersey

-Students who wish to transfer to a public college in New Jersey should consult with the Teacher Education Advisor and Transfer Services Office as transfer agreements may be subject to rules and regulations.
+Students who aspire to transfer to a four year college in New Jersey should consult with the Teacher Education Advisor and Transfer Services Office as transfer agreements may be subject to rules and regulations.

 In addition, the County College of Morris Teacher Education program has Articulation Agreements with: